 I hope this information was helpful.

-21-May-2020: Added sixth reason, for Automatic Logout to fail due to not being able to close all windows.
+21-May-2020: Added seventh reason, for Automatic Logout to fail due to not being able to close all windows.

-23-May-2020: Added seventh reason, for the background process queue is held up, preventing the Automatic Logout check from running.
+23-May-2020: Added eighth reason, for the background process queue is held up, preventing the Automatic Logout check from running.

 This article was originally posted on http://www.winthropdc.com/blog.